It is possible to leave heroin addiction behind.

 The Narconon program offers a tolerable withdrawal experience for most recovering heroin addicts.
-First, the well-administered use of nutritional supplements such as B vitamins, vitamin C, calcium and magnesium go a long way to alleviating some of withdrawal's symptoms.
+First, the well-administered use of nutritional supplements go a long way to alleviating some of withdrawal's symptoms.

-Heroin addicts entering recovery are very often in a debilitated condition after months or years of using this toxic drug and not taking care of their personal needs.
-The nutrition provided as soon as the person walks in the door of a Narconon drug rehab facility begins to heal the damage and make it possible for withdrawal symptoms to be lightened somewhat.
+Heroin addicts entering recovery are very often in a poor physical condition after months or years of using this toxic drug.
+The nutrition provided as soon as the person walks in the door of a Narconon drug rehab facility begins to heal the damage and make it possible for withdrawal symptoms to be reduced.

 Further, Narconon staff work with every recovering heroin addict to alleviate the pain and sickess through light exercises that draw the person's attention away from the body and onto the environment or that enable the body to relax, thus easing the healing process.
-Many heroin addicts who go through the Narconon withdrawal phase find it tolerable, signaling a great stride forward toward lasting sobriety.
+Many heroin addicts who go through the Narconon withdrawal phase are surprised to find how easily they came through it.

-Once through withdrawal, a recovering heroin addict has additional steps to take before he realizes that he can deal with life without escaping into heroin use.
+Once through withdrawal, a recovering heroin addict has additional steps to take before he realizes that he can deal with life without the use of heroin.

 One of the most significant is the Narconon New Life Detoxification Program, a thorough process involving time spent in a dry-heat sauna, moderate exercise and a strict regimen of nutritional supplements.

-When recovering addicts follow this strictly controlled program, their bodies are able to flush out the metabolites of past heroin use.
-Metabolites are the residues that are left behind after heroin is broken down by the liver and other organs.
-Experience has shown that metabolites that tend to lodge in the fatty tissues where there is less circulation can be involved in the triggering of cravings in certain conditions.
-Heavy exercise, stress, excitement, anger, sweating -- these have been shown to have the ability to trigger cravings when these residues are present.
+When recovering addicts follow this strictly controlled program, their bodies are able to flush out the residues of past heroin use.
+These residues, or metabolites are left behind after heroin is broken down by the liver and other organs.
+These residues tend to lodge in the fat tissues.
+Later, stress or strenuous exercise can release them back into the bloodstream.
+At this time a person can again experience cravings or the compulsion to use drugs again.